LoginRadius/engineering-portal/content/istio-installation-and-service-configuration/index.md

 ---
-title: "Istio Service Mesh: Installation and Service Configuration"
+title: "How to Install and Configure Istio"
 date: "2021-01-22"
 coverImage: "Istio.png"
 author: "Piyush Kumar"
 tags: ["Istio", "Service Mesh"]
-description: "This post will provide steps to install and configure services using Istio."
+description: "This article will provide a step by step process on how to install and configure services using Istio."
 ---

-For basics on Istio and its terminologies, visit https://www.loginradius.com/blog/async/istio-service-mesh.
+An infrastructure layer that allows you to manage communication between the microservices of your application is a service mesh.
+As more developers work with microservices, by consolidating common management and administrative tasks in a distributed setup, service meshes have developed to make the job easier and more effective.

+To know more about Istio, you can read this article on [Istio service mesh](https://www.loginradius.com/blog/async/istio-service-mesh) to understand the basic terminology, In this tutorial, will explain how to install and configure Istio.
+Let's get started.

-# Installing Istio
+## Installing Istio

 Get the latest Istio release:
 ```